j-sieben/ADC/Docs/obsidian/30_Developers/Renderer Model.md

 # Renderer Model

-Last updated: 2026-03-19
+This page explains the renderer abstraction used by the ADC JavaScript runtime.

-## Why a renderer exists
+## Why a Renderer Exists

 ADC wants to let developers declare dynamic behavior without tying that behavior directly to one APEX markup version.

 That is why renderer behavior is selected by namespace and not hard-coded into the controller.

-## Current selection mechanism
+## Current Selection Mechanism

 The current flow is:

-1. `adc_plugin.render` writes the configured renderer namespace into the plugin configuration object
+1. `adc_plugin.render` writes the configured renderer namespace into the plugin configuration object.
-2. `controller.js` reads `pAction.attribute03`
+2. `controller.js` reads the configured renderer namespace.
-3. `adc.utils.resolveRenderer(...)` resolves the namespace object
+3. `adc.utils.resolveRenderer(...)` resolves the namespace object.
-4. `adc.renderer` points to the resolved renderer implementation
+4. `adc.renderer` points to the resolved renderer implementation.

-## Base renderer pattern
+## Base Renderer Pattern

 The current implementation uses a base renderer plus a concrete renderer: